Saibernard/Quadrotor-Attitude-Estimation-via-6-axis-IMU-Data-and-Complementary-Filters/README.md

 ### Quadrotor Attitude Estimation using 6-axis IMU Data

+# Quadrotor Attitude Estimation using 6-axis IMU Data

+## Introduction
-This project zeroes in on determining the attitude of a quadrotor accurately through data sourced from a 6-axis Inertial Measurement Unit (IMU).
-The IMU is pivotal, providing crucial acceleration and angular rate readings.
-The foundational data for this project is extracted from the renowned EuRoc dataset by ETH Zurich.
+This project centers on determining the attitude of a quadrotor accurately through data sourced from a 6-axis Inertial Measurement Unit (IMU).
+The IMU is pivotal, providing essential acceleration and angular rate readings.
+The foundational data for this project is a subset of the renowned EuRoc dataset by ETH Zurich.

 ## Code Framework
 Outlined below is the code structure:
 - **setup.py**: Initializes package installations.
-- **project package**:
+- **proj2 1 package**:
-  - **util**: Hosts unit tests.
+  - **util**: Houses unit tests.
-  - **dataset**: Features a subset of the EuRoc dataset, emphasizing IMU data.
+  - **dataset**: Contains a snippet of the EuRoc dataset, majorly focusing on IMU data.
-  - **code**: Encompasses core code files and sandbox files integral to this initiative.
+  - **code**: Houses core code files and sandbox files vital to this project.

-Within this structure, the **complementary filter.py** is architectured to contain the complementary filter algorithm logic.
-The algorithm's efficiency is reflected through a plotting mechanism that processes vast IMU readings.
+The **complementary filter.py** is crafted to contain the logic for the complementary filter algorithm.
+The algorithm's efficiency is evident through a plotting procedure that processes extensive IMU readings.

 ## Algorithm Details and Formulas

-Central to this endeavor is the complementary filter algorithm, detailed as follows:
+At the core of this endeavor is the complementary filter algorithm:

-1. **Initialization**: Start with an initial rotation estimate presented as a `scipy.spatial.transform.Rotation` object.
+1. **Initialization**: Kickstart with an initial rotation estimate, which is a `scipy.spatial.transform.Rotation` object.

-2. **Inputs**: Each update requires:
+2. **Inputs**: For every update, the filter needs:
-   - Two 3x1 vectors signifying the angular velocity and measured acceleration.
+   - Two 3x1 vectors that showcase angular velocity and the measured acceleration.
-   - Duration of the interval.
+   - The time duration of that specific interval.

-3. **Quaternion Adjustments**: The Rotation class formats quaternions as (x, y, z, w), distinguishing it from the traditional (w, x, y, z) sequence.
+3. **Quaternion Adjustments**: The Rotation class details quaternions as (x, y, z, w) which is a change from the traditional (w, x, y, z) sequence.

-4. **Gravity Alignment**: Data indicates the IMU's x-axis aligning more with gravitational force than the z-axis, necessitating a quaternion adjustment to derive the rotation correction `q_acc`.
+4. **Gravity Alignment**: The data denotes the IMU's x-axis is more aligned with gravitational force than the z-axis.
+This demands a tweak in the quaternion build to get the rotation correction termed as `q_acc`.

-5. **Normalization**: Given acceleration measurements in m/s^2, normalization is crucial for accurate attitude inference.
+5. **Normalization**: Acceleration measurements being in m/s^2, normalization becomes a vital step for precise attitude estimation.

-6. **Rotation Estimation**: Central to the complementary filter update function is:
+6. **Rotation Estimation**: The main formula for the complementary filter update function is:

-\[ R_{new} = R_{old} \times q_{\omega} \times (1-\alpha) + R_{old} \times q_{acc} \times \alpha \]
+   R_new = R_old * q_w * (1-alpha) + R_old * q_acc * alpha

 Where:
-   - \( R_{new} \) and \( R_{old} \) are the new and previous rotation matrices.
+   - R_new and R_old signify the new and previous rotation matrices respectively.
-   - \( q_{\omega} \) is the quaternion rotation from angular velocities.
+   - q_w is the quaternion rotation derived from angular velocities.
-   - \( q_{acc} \) is the quaternion rotation from acceleration.
+   - q_acc is the quaternion rotation courtesy of acceleration.
-   - \( \alpha \) is the complementary filter blending element.
+   - alpha stands for the complementary filter blending element.

-7. **Rodrigues Formula Connection**: The project dives into the connection between quaternions and the Rodrigues Formula.
-Specifically:
+7. **Rodrigues Formula Link**: The project ventures into the tie-up between quaternions and the Rodrigues Formula.
+Explicitly, the formula given is:

-\[ H(u_0, u) = (u_0^2 - u^T u) I + 2 u_0 \hat{u} + 2 u u^T \]
+   H(u_0, u) = (u_0^2 - uT * u)I + 2u_0 * u_hat + 2u * uT

-Established as equivalent to the Rodrigues Formula, this interlinks the two rotation expressions.
+This has been derived to equate the Rodrigues Formula, thus connecting the two rotation representations.

-## Concluding Remarks
+## Final Remarks
-Throughout this project, utmost care and precision were maintained, ensuring authentic outcomes and a deep-rooted grasp of quadrotor attitude estimation.
+Throughout the project's duration, undivided attention and precision were the norms, ensuring genuine results and a comprehensive understanding of quadrotor attitude estimation.